-Activity Type Base Rate Estimated Rate with Pension & Payroll Taxes Semi-Independent Activities - An employee instructing an inservice class; designing and writing new curriculum; or serving as the assigned chairperson of a curriculum-type committee or project.
-Professional development offered in the 21-22 school year that is not mandatory will be paid at this rate. \$39.26 \$47.56 Guided Activities - An employee serving as a member of a curriculum revision committee; an instructional materials development committee; or attendance by certificated employees at certain voluntary in-service activities, including a coach's clinic. \$29.12 \$35.28 Required Activities - Required attendance by certificated employees for activities initiated and established by the administration or required at the building level. \$40.82 \$49.45
+Activity Type Base Rate Estimated Rate with Pension & Payroll Taxes Semi-Independent Activities - An employee instructing an in-service class; or designing and writing new curriculum; or serving as the assigned chairperson of a curriculum-type committee or project.
+Professional development offered in the 21-22 school year that is not mandatory will be paid at this rate. \$39.26 \$47.10 Guided Activities - An employee serving as a member of a curriculum revision committee; or an instructional materials development committee; or attendance by certificated employees at certain voluntary in-service activities, including a coach's clinic. \$29.12 \$34.94 Required Activities - Required attendance by certificated employees for activities initiated and established by the administration or required at the building level.
+Required Professional Development will be paid at the per diem rate for the 21-22 school year \$40.82 \$48.97

-Important Note:
+Important Notes:

-- The school is responsible for covering the "Estimated Rate with Pension & Payroll Taxes" total. - Please visit the Seattle Public Schools salary schedules website for documentation of this information. - See Combined Substitute Schedule for Sub Reimbursement Rates.
+- The school is responsible for covering the "Estimated Rate with Pension & Payroll Taxes" total. - Please ensure the correct cost center is used when entering and approving extra time. - Please visit the Seattle Public Schools salary schedules website for documentation of this information. - See Combined Substitute Schedule for Sub Reimbursement Rates.